themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 Investigating more settings
 ---------------------------

-If you enable debuging when you spin up your EMR cluster, you can actually inspect the jobconf by downloading the file from S3.
+If you enable debugging when you spin up your EMR cluster, you can actually inspect the jobconf by downloading the file from S3.
 This is a great way to see what other settings you may need to tweak to ensure that your jobs can be tested on your laptop before you send them off to EMR.